echujon/arielsdoodles/content/goKitty.md

 - **Year-round Clowder:** 4 cards, each a different Seasona (Winter, Spring, Summer, Fall).
 (2 points)
 - **Season Clowder:** 4 cards with the same Season Suit.
 (1 point)

-- Reactivate one Seek Token for each Clowder made.
+- Reactivate one Pounce Token for each Clowder made.

 ### End of the Game:
 - When the draw pile is depleted, each player takes one last turn.
 During these final turns, players can form a Clowder at any time during their turn.
 The player with the most points at the end wins.
-In the event of a tie, the player with the most active Seek Tokens wins.
+In the event of a tie, the player with the most active Pounce Tokens wins.